adwait1-g/adwait1-g.github.io/_posts/2019-02-01-operating-system-and-networking-stack-part1.md

 There are significant differences between WiFi and Ethernet and that will probably take up one complete post.
 So, let us leave it here for now.

+### About the Address used

+The Unique Identifier given by the manufacturer was used to connect multiple devices.
+That is also known as **Physical Address**, **MAC Address**.

 ### Can a single machine have multiple NICs?

 Yes.
 Absolutely.
 In today's world, every laptop, desktop has atleast 2 NICs: Ethernet and WiFi - 2 most common ways one can get connected to the network.

-So, it is important to understand that MAC Address doesn't identify a device.
+So, it is important to understand that such an Address doesn't identify a device.
 It identifies a **Networking Device**, which is basically a Network Interface Card.
-So, a MAC address should never be used to identify a device like laptop, phone etc., because each one can have multiple NICs and thus can have multiple MAC Addresses.
+So, a Physical Address should never be used to identify a device like laptop, phone etc., because each one can have multiple NICs and thus can have multiple Physical Addresses.

 ### Just something I remember